pedropro/object_recognition_demo/README.md

 Unfortunately, our current system assumes that the objects are separated from each others by at least 3 cm, and above a large planar surface (e.g. table, floor).
 Recall that this is not a detection system!
 Thus, objects that do not belong to the 14-list of classes may cause unexpected behaviours.

-To understand our classification and scene processing pipeline, please refere respectively to:
+To understand our classification and scene processing pipeline, please refer respectively to:

 [1] P.F.
 Proença, F. Gaspar, and M. Dias.
 Good appearance and shape descriptors for object category recognition.
 In International Symposium on Visual Computing, 2013.